Frequently Asked Questions

 These are pretty much what they look like!
 Each folder contains links to the assignments that fit that category.

-These folders are organized by month.
+The folder contents are organized by month.
 The number showing on your Dashboard corresponds to the current calendar month, so it will reset to zero at the beginning of a new month.